FIPS 140-2 enabled PE

-To install FIPS-enabled PE, install the appropriate FIPS-enabled master or agent package on a supported platform with FIPS mode enabled.
-Master and compiler nodes must be configured with sufficient available entropy for the installation process to succeed.
+To install FIPS-enabled PE, install the appropriate FIPS-enabled primary server or agent package on a supported platform with FIPS mode enabled.
+Primary and compiler nodes must be configured with sufficient available entropy for the installation process to succeed.

 Changes in FIPS-enabled PE installations

-- All components are built and packaged against system OpenSSL for the master, or against OpenSSL built in FIPS mode for agents.
+- All components are built and packaged against system OpenSSL for the primary server, or against OpenSSL built in FIPS mode for agents.

 - All use of MD5 hashes for security has been eliminated and replaced.